 - Lack of interest on the part of key trading partners to sign equivalence arrangements.

-- Lack of proper organic supply chain which leads to contamination and deterioration of produce.
+- Lack of a proper organic supply chain leads to contamination and deterioration of produce.

 Should the entire farm be converted or can a farmer make the transition field by field?